The Securities Litigation Review: Editor's Preface

 As the chapters that follow make clear, there is great international variety in private litigation procedure as a tool for securities enforcement.
 At one extreme is the United States, with its broad access to courts, relatively permissive pleading requirements, expansive pretrial discovery rules, readily available class action principles and generous fee incentives for plaintiffs' lawyers.
 At the other extreme lie jurisdictions such as Sweden, where private securities litigation is narrowly circumscribed by statute and practice, and accordingly quite rare.
 As the survey reveals, there are many intermediate points in this continuum, as each jurisdiction has evolved a private enforcement regime reflecting its underlying civil litigation system, as well as the imperatives of its securities markets.

 This review reveals an equally broad variety of public enforcement regimes.
-Canada's highly decentralised system of provincial regulation contrasts with Brazil's Securities Commission, a powerful centralised regulator that is primarily responsible for creating and enforcing Brazil's securities rules.
 Every country has its own idiosyncratic mixture of securities lawmaking institutions; each provides a role for self-regulating bodies and stock exchanges but no two systems are alike.
-And while the European regulatory schemes have worked to harmonise national rules with Europe-wide directives – an effort now challenged by the departure of the United Kingdom from the European Union – few countries outside Europe have significant institutionalised cross-border enforcement mechanisms, public or private.
+And while the European regulatory schemes have worked to harmonise national rules with Europe-wide directives – an effort now disrupted by the departure of the United Kingdom from the European Union – few countries outside Europe have significant institutionalised cross-border enforcement mechanisms, public or private.

 We should not, however, let the more obvious dissimilarities of the world's securities disputing systems obscure the very significant convergence in the objectives and design of international securities litigation.
 Nearly every jurisdiction in our survey features a national securities regulatory commission, empowered both to make rules and to enforce them.
 Nearly every jurisdiction focuses securities regulation on the proper disclosure of investment-related information to allow investors to make informed choices, rather than prescribing substantive investment rules.
 Nearly every jurisdiction provides both civil penalties that allow wronged investors to recover their losses and criminal penalties designed to punish wrongdoers in the more extreme cases.